mad4j/hmi-demo/HMI_SPECIFICATION.md

   | Channel | `status_channel` | `info` (System Info)                |
   | GPS     | `status_gps`     | `gps` (GPS settings)                |
   | Login   | `status_login`   | `login` / `logout`                  |

+**Mission time divider note**
+- The separator between status icons and mission time is rendered as a full-height vertical divider.

 **Font-size compliance note (HMI-REQ-011):**
 The waveform name is rendered at 1 rem = 16 px (fully compliant).
 Preset name and crypto rows are rendered at 0.875 rem ≈ 14 px.
 This is a minor deviation from the 16 px minimum, accepted as a design constraint due to the three-row density within a fixed-height header.
 Both values exceed the 3:1 large-text contrast threshold and remain readable at 50 cm in normal illumination conditions.